We are currently hiring for a Full Time Client Care Coordinator

 Our entire team believes in a work like balance all while supporting each other and the community.
 Our social events outside of work also bring us closer together and allow us to have some extra fun.

-Our French bulldog mascots (and security detail), Mike and Maggie, bring life to our Community Client Care project.
-All of the proceeds from Mike and Maggie merchandise goes straight to this fund to help the local community.
+Our French bulldog mascots (and security detail), Mike, Maggie, and Martha bring life to our Community Client Care project.
+All of the proceeds from Mike, Maggie and Martha merchandise goes straight to this fund to help the local community.

 When you join the Pittsfield Vet family you also get to join us on all of our exciting adventures.